Xilinx/Vitis_Libraries/database/docs/src/benchmark/hash_semi_join.rst

 * **Run kernel(Step 3)**

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command:

 .. code-block:: bash